openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/segmentation/semantic_segmentation.rst

 However, in real-world industries, it is difficult to apply because of small datasets, limited resources, or training in minutes.

 For these cases, OpenVINO™ Training Extensions provides improved self-supervised learning recipes that can be applied to the above harsh environments.
+OpenVINO™ Training Extensions allows to perform a pre-training phase on any images to further use obtained weights on the target dataset.
 We adapted `DetCon <https://arxiv.org/abs/2103.10957>`_ as our self-supervised method.
 It takes some time to use these self-supervised learning recipes, but you can expect improved performance, especially in small-data regimes.